slatedocs/slate/source/includes/_endpoint-dataset.md

 }
 ```

-To delete keys from the preferences the value needs to be patched with `null`.
+To delete attributes from the preferences resources, PATCH them with `null`.

-There is no order associated with the saved preferences.
-Clients should assume
-they are in arbitrary order.
+Preferences are unordered; clients should not assume that they are ordered.

-##### Weight
+###### Weight

 If the dataset has `viewers_can_change_weight` setting set to false, then
 all users' preferences `weight` will be set to the dataset wide configured